mitosis-project/mitosis-asplos20-artifact/README.md

  * `/precompiled` contains the downloaded binaries
  * `/build` contains the locally compiled binaries
  * `/sources` contains the source code of the binaries
+ * `/bin` points to the used binaries for the evaluation (you can use `toggle_build.sh` to switch between precompiled and locally compined binaries)

 Hardware Dependencies